kitsec-labs/kitsec-core/README.md

   <li><a href="https://bughunters.google.com/">Google Vulnerability Reward Program</a> - A program that offers rewards to ethical hackers who can identify vulnerabilities in Google's products.</li>

   <li>It's important to note that while bug bounty programs are legal, they are not a license to hack indiscriminately.
-Always follow ethical hacking guidelines and obtain permission before testing any systems, to ensure that your actions are legal and ethical.</li>
+Always follow ethical hacking guidelines and obtain permission before testing any systems, to ensure that your actions are legal and ethical.
+In other words: Stay withing your scope and safe harbour</li>
 </ol>